 Gendered language is present in approximately one quarter of the world’s languages.
-In English, it’s best understood as language that has a bias towards a particular sex or social gender.
+In English, it’s best understood as language that has a bias toward a particular sex or social gender.
 That would include using gendered terms referring to professions or people, or to refer to a general group of people.

-For example, when we default to the generic masculine, we rob female-identifying individuals and non-binary folk the chance to see themselves fulfilling that opportunity.
+For example, when we default to the generic masculine, we rob female-identifying individuals and non-binary folk of the chance to see themselves fulfilling that opportunity.
 It can lead to lower participation of women in technical roles, erasure of non-binary identities from the workforce, or undermine your confidence in someone’s ability to do the job based on their gender.
 In educational settings, gendered language is also associated with a greater gender gap in educational attainment.

 Gender neutral language

-The way we speak influences the possibilities we see for ourselves, and who we expect to see in certain situations or job roles.
-Gender neutral language acknowledges that gender doesn’t have to be binary, and allows the possibility for all genders to see themselves in all roles and areas of society.
+The way we speak influences the possibilities we see for ourselves and who we expect to see in certain situations or job roles.
+Gender neutral language acknowledges that gender doesn’t have to be binary and allows the possibility for all genders to see themselves in all roles and areas of society.